Dr Jia Ni Zhu and her tips for women who want to live well.

 Dr Jia Ni Zhu, Jarnie to her friends and patients, loves her job as a GP.
 She feels that General Practice is so much more than scripts and issues that flare up.
 For her, it is about holistic care.
 While she has a wide range of experience (read about her background here), one of her interests is women’s health.
 Dr Jarnie shares her tips on holistic care, specifically for women who want to live well.

 I started to see her regularly from that day onwards.
 Now, 3 years later, this very patient has successfully left her demoralising job and her abusive partner.
-Finally having the time and energy to focus on her skills and strengths, she is now the proud owner of a flourishing fashion business, designing and making clothing and accessories.
-Her creations have even been featured on international catwalks and in fashion magazines.
+Finally having the time and energy to focus on her skills and strengths, she is now the proud owner of her own business.
+Her creations have even been featured internationally and in prominent magazines.
 I am so thrilled to have been a part of her fulfilling journey!

 As you may have gathered from this story, I believe ardently in holistic care.
 I love my job because I can meet people from all walks of life and as a GP, I can help them in so many different ways.
 My patients bring me so much joy and seeing them get better and thrive is the most rewarding part of the job for me!